hernanponcetta/biblo-express/README.md

 # Biblo Web API

-The motivation behind this project was to create a Web API to function as back end for Biblo online Bookstore.
+Backend repo for Biblo online Bookstore.

 It includes many features as: